Heaveness/GTFriendlyO/README.md

 As a long-time GTFO player, I've felt the base game lacked a bit of variety in certain aspects of its gameplay.
 After running several Rundowns with friends, we all agreed the game needed a bit more spice.
 This mod focuses on creating a more casual-friendly co-op experience without removing all of the tension or challenge from the game.
 This is NOT a hardcore or hyper-realism mod setup, nor will it ever be.
 Instead, it makes GTFO more accessible by giving players additional "tools" to tackle the depths.
 The enemies have also received some love too, so it's not completely one-sided.

 Heavy inspiration: FriendlyGTFO by EcoLight and Duo Trials by ProjectZaero
-> Please note that I took the syringe customization settings from Duo Trials to reverse engineer on how it was made.
+> Please note that I took the syringe customization settings from Duo Trials to reverse engineer how it was made.
 I have made some changes, but the overall credit belongs to the ProjectZaero.
 Currently working on a re-work of the syringes.

 This project has been in the works for years.
 Until now, it's only been shared privately with my friends.
 Now, I'm releasing it publicly for others to enjoy as well.
 Play together or die together!

 ## Important

-* Please note that this is only a baseline modpack, more mods will be considered in the future. **Stay tuned!**
+* Please note that this is only a baseline modpack; more mods will be considered in the future.
+Check the status and future content in the wiki for updates. **Stay tuned & check [here!](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/3972-current-status-future-patches/)**

 * Can be played Vanilla with other mods with this mod-pack, especially with client-side mods.
-It's recommended to use a bunch of bug fix mods to prevent further issues with GTFO.
-But it's up to the players if they want them not, not necessary.
+It's recommended to use several bug fix mods to prevent further issues with GTFO.
+But it's up to the players if they want them or not.
+It's not necessary to add them in.
+Recommended mod list: [here](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/4030-recommend-mods/)

 * Most likely will NOT be compatible with other custom Rundowns or modpacks that changes the same Datablocks.
 Otherwise, give it a try and let me know.

 #### Recommended mods:
 * List: [Thunderstore wiki link](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/4030-recommend-mods-wip/)
 > Dev Note: These are recommended, but not needed.
-Some of these mods with have configs that will be packaged with the mod-pack, but not the mod itself.
+Some of these mods will have configs that might be packaged with the mod-pack, but not the mod itself.
 These aren't necessary, but nice to have on the list.

 ## Major Changes